My Philosophy of Life and Human Existence

 My FAVORITE thing about being Interfaith and defining it accordingly is that it is OBJECTIVELY reflective of how our country and how our world operates.
 We objectively live in an immensely beautiful and incredible Interfaith country and world.

 Just look around the room that you are in or take a walk around your neighborhood.
 So many things we use or encounter every day are brought to us or created by the truth and knowledge of so many scientific traditions and practices.
 Our roads, traffic patterns, and buildings are incredible and are produced from the knowledge and truth inherent to architecture, civil engineering, and electrical engineering.
-All of our phone, TV’s, computers, and other electronics are created by the truth and knowledge of computer engineering and other scientific practices.
+All of our phones, TV’s, computers, and other electronics are created by the truth and knowledge of computer engineering and other scientific practices.
 Almost every part of our material world involves at least one, if not many different branches of the immense, wonderful, and astounding tree of science.

 Humanity has always been and always will be Interfaith.